OUR MISSION:

 one individual at a time.

-Our schools are located in Bernal Heights, San Francisco and Rockridge, Oakland, with a maximum enrollment of 26 families per location.
+Our schools are located in Bernal Heights, San Francisco and Rockridge, Oakland, with a maximum enrollment of 24 families per location.

 Project work always starts with the questions:

-"What do you already know about that?"
+"What do you know about that, and what do you wonder?"

 Social justice and social responsibility are emphasized in these early experiences of understanding and respect.